-Soy foods are a common alternative for people who have lactose-intolerance, and with good reason.
-With proper portioning, soy foods can give the right amount of protein that a CKD patient like you would need.
+Soy foods are a common alternative for people who have lactose-intolerance, and for a good reason.
+With proper portioning, soy foods can give the right amount of protein that a CKD patient would need.

 Research has also proved that soy foods can reduce your appetite while inversely increasing satiety and improving your mental ability.

 Fish-based foods are often full of healthy fats, like Omega-3 fatty acids, and one of the best examples of this is salmon.
 A serving of salmon steak can easily fill your stomach without the worry of gaining more weight.

 Another renal diet friendly advice: use wild-caught salmon.
 It's a bit more expensive than the farmed ones, but you can be guaranteed that it'll be more nutritious and healthier.